tonymm81/table_project/README.md

 - Cleaning the uneccesery files from project
 - Adding the pairing new device functionalies
 - Adding the automatic updates to broadlink devices list

+## version 131
+- Remember to upload the wlandevices and python server to rasbian
+- I have updated now the automatic update logic.
+Now the rasbiantkinter app keeps its own devices.json and python server keeps this owx devices_server.json file.
+This how we awoid to different programs to use the same file at the same time.

+## Spells
+sudo systemctl daemon-reload
+sudo systemctl restart flaskserver.service sudo systemctl status flaskserver.service sudo systemctl stop flaskserver.service sudo systemctl start flaskserver.service journalctl -u flaskserver.service -f Log files